infinitesolargalaxy/space-x-api/Solutions.md

 Team Members (name and utorid):
-Adam Fong (fongadam)
+ - Adam Fong (fongadam)
-Andrew So (soandre2)
+ - Andrew So (soandre2)
-Yunsung Oh (ohyunsun)
+ - Yunsung Oh (ohyunsun)
-Michael Ly (lymicha6)
+ - Michael Ly (lymicha6)

+The primary feature of our web application is to view SpaceX’s updated list of spacecraft or history of launches in an easy to use manner.
+The intention is to serve as a SpaceX fan site.

 Our web application consists of five views:

  1: A home landing page

  2-4: Three views which displays a list of vehicles, launches, or launchpads as cards.
-The list is a query from SpaceX's API if the user is not logged in.
-If they are logged in, the list is their personal copy in which they are free to modify as they please.
+The list is drawn from SpaceX's API and is the default that is shown if the user is not logged in.
+If they are logged in, the list shown is their own personal copy of the data and they are free to modify it as they please.

- 5: A login page for existing users to sign in with or new users to make an account with.
+ 5: A login/signup page for existing users to log in or for new users to make an account with.

-The primary feature of our web application is to view SpaceX’s updated list of spacecraft or history of launches in an easy to use manner.
-The intention is to serve as a SpaceX fan site.
-In addition, each result card is linked to other related cards to allow the user to see the relationship between spacecraft, launches, and where they launched from.
+Users switch between these views using the tabs along the top.
+They can also navigate between views using the links in the cards which allows the user to see the relationship between vehicles, launches, and launchpads.
 Specifically:
  * A vehicle card is linked to its launches.
  * A launch card is linked to its launched vehicle and which launchpad was used.